Lagamal: Worship

 Theophoric names invoking Lagamal name are well attested in sources from Dilbat as early as in the Old Babylonian period, but were uncommon elsewhere in Mesopotamia, with the only known examples coming from Sippar (seven attestations, one of them likely referring to a man from Dilbat), Larsa (two attestations), Mari (three attestations, two of them likely referring to the same person) and Kisurra (a single attestation).
-One example of a name from Dilbat is Lagamal-gamil, "Lagamal is the one who spares."
+One example of a name from Dilbat is Lagamal-gamil, "Lagamal is the one who spares".
 Objects which originally belonged to one man bearing it, a servant of the king Sumu-la-El, were also found during excavations in Tilmen Höyük in Turkey.
-It has been argued that Lagamal names from cities other than Dilbat can be assumed to indicate emigration to other parts to Mesopotamia, similar to Zababa names pointing at origin of the families of persons bearing them in Kish.
+It has been argued that names invoking Lagamal from cities other than Dilbat can be assumed to indicate emigration of its inhabitants to other parts to Mesopotamia, similar to Zababa names pointing at origin of the families of persons bearing them in Kish.

-A late topographical text indicates that Lagamal was one of the many deities worshiped in the E-šarra temple in Assur.
+A late topographical text, composed no earlier than in the seventh century BCE, indicates that Lagamal was one of the many deities worshiped in the E-šarra temple complex in Assur.
+While it was dedicated to the god Ashur, as opposed to Enlil like its earlier namesake which was a part of the Ekur in Nippur, according to Andrew R. George it is possible that at least some of the shrines located in it were patterned on these which existed in the latter city, as evidenced by the presence of one dedicated to Ninimma among them.
+The reading of the name of the shrine dedicated to Lagamal, IM.ŠID-kurra, and by extension its meaning, are not fully certain.

 Elamite reception

-Attestations of Lagamal are available from Elamite sources.
+References to Lagamal have been identified in Elamite sources as well.
 He was introduced to Elam in the second millennium BCE.
 Like Adad, Shala, Pinikir, Manzat and Nahhunte, he was worshiped mostly in the western part of this area, in the proximity of Susa.
 One site associated particularly closely with him was Chogha Pahn West.
-Some of his temples were examples of so-called siyan husame, "temples in the grove," which possibly had funerary functions, though it has been pointed out that some of them belonged to deities with no such associations, such as Manzat or Simut.
+Some of his temples were examples of so-called siyan husame, "temples in the grove", which possibly had funerary functions, though it has been pointed out that some of them belonged to deities with no such associations, such as Manzat or Simut.
 One of these structures, dedicated jointly to Lagamal and Inshushinak, was located in Bit Hulmi.